-Some highlights of our work to date:
+Some company highlights to date:

 Multi-year development project on 3-axis micro-mirror technology with Lawrence Livermore National Laboratory, available for license from LLNL since 2017.